 There will be adults at all official events.

-NOTE: While there will be adults present at events, we CANNOT personally “parent” every child.
-Students are expected to stay with the group at all times during the Workshop (unless, of course, they are with their parents/guardian).
+While there will be adults present at events, we CANNOT personally “parent” every child.
+Students are expected to stay with the group at all times during the workshop (unless, of course, they are with their parents/guardian).

 Any violation of guidelines regarding conduct may result in the student losing workshop privileges and being sent home early at the parent’s expense.
 The safety and respect of all attendees is top-priority.